kidus101/alx-pre_course/0x01-git/README.md

-This is the read me file for the 0x01-git directory Updating the read me file from the github website for the first time.
+This is the read me file for the 0x01-git directory Updating the read me file from the github website for the first time. trying to update and commit the read me file from the github web.